MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/schedule-assistant-advanced-filters.md

 ## Ignore proposed bookings

 Many organizations will mark their bookings with a booking status of **Proposed** until a customer or client commits to the schedule.
-In such cases, dispatchers may want to view those time slots as available for other work that is more important or ready to be coommmitted.
+In such cases, dispatchers may want to view those time slots as available for other work that is more important or ready to be commmitted.

 With the **Ignore proposed bookings** advanced filter, the schedule assistant will ignore bookings where the Booking status is **Proposed**, and will treat that time slot as available.